8. Lighting#

 }

-that contains the commands used to calculate the fragment colour for a single light source.
+that contains the commands used to calculate the fragment colour for a single point light source.
 In the main()

 function we have a for loop to loop through each light source, perform the light calculations for the current light source and add it to the fragment colour.
-Note the the \(\texttt{normal}\) and \(\texttt{eye}\) vectors are the same for all light sources so these are calculated outside of the for loop.

-We also need to make changes to the main.cpp
+We also need to make changes to the Lab08_Lighting.cpp file.
+Add the Light

 data structure before the main()